-Forgetting this crucial step can be damaging.
+Forgetting your DVIR can be damaging.
 For you, the trucking company, and other vehicles on the road.
 If caught skimping on your vehicle inspections, you could be slapped with thousands of dollars worth of penalties.

 But vehicle inspections are important.
 That’s why we need to talk about DVIRs.